 FlashFunders requires companies to have an articulated promotional strategy for the duration of their fundraising rounds.
 We recommend that you work with one of our crowdfunding agency partners who have a proven track record helping companies prepare and execute successful crowdfunding campaigns, but also come to us with questions about meeting regulatory standards.

 Can FlashFunders promote offerings?

 No, FlashFunders cannot promote specific offerings.
 FlashFunders is permitted to highlight certain offerings on our website based on objective criteria intended to show a broad selection of the offerings on our platform.
-FlashFunders, Inc., FinTech Clearing, FlashFunders Funding Portal and/or FlashFunders Shareholder Services, LLC do not recommend securities and will not form an opinion of the merits or risks of any specific offerings.
+Sutter Securities Group, Inc., FinTech Clearing, FlashFunders Funding Portal and/or FlashFunders Shareholder Services, LLC do not recommend securities and will not form an opinion of the merits or risks of any specific offerings.